Click on any of the following links for information:

 Beginning Fall 2008 the Q denotes a dropped course.
 DP, DF, DS & DU no longer apply to dropped courses.

 Grades of S, and U do not affect the GPA.

 The bachelor’s degree will not be conferred upon any student whose total grade average is less than “C” (2.00).
-Transfer students must also have a “C” average on work completed on this campus to qualify for the bachelor’s degree.
+Transfer students must also have a “C” average on work completed on this campus to qualify for a bachelor’s degree.

 A grade of “D” is the minimum passing grade for credit in a course.

 Students who officially withdraw from school prior to the date stated in the current Schedule of Classes will receive a mark of “W”.

 Students, who because of circumstances beyond their control, are unable to attend classes during finals week or the preceding three weeks will, upon approval of their instructor, receive a mark of “X” (incomplete) in all courses in which they were maintaining passing grades.

 When an “X” is given for a grade in a course, the credit hours are not included for one year in calculating the grade point averages.
 A grade of “X” reverts to a grade of F one year from the close of semester/term in which the grade was originally recorded if the course requirements have not been satisfied and the hours are included in the number of hours attempted.